 Annual Fee: $0

-Why We Picked It: You get great cash back rates on dining and groceries.
+Why We Picked It: You get great cash back rates on dining out and at grocery stores.

-For Holiday Parties: With 3% cash back on dining and 2% cash back on groceries, this card will earn rewards whether you’re cooking an elaborate dinner or ordering takeout.
+For Holiday Parties: With 3% cash back on dining out and 2% cash back at grocery stores, this card will earn rewards whether you’re cooking an elaborate dinner or ordering takeout.

 Drawbacks: If you don’t dine out often, this card won’t offer as much value.

-Rewards: 6% cash back on up to $6,000 in annual spending at US supermarkets; 3% cash back at gas stations and select department stores; 1% cash back on other purchases.
+Rewards: 6% cash back on up to $6,000 in annual spending at U.S. supermarkets; 3% cash back at U.S. gas stations; 1% cash back on other purchases.

 Welcome Offer: $200 statement credit if you spend $1,000 in the first three months.